launchbadge/sqlx/sqlx-bench/README.md

         function calling and blocking on `Pool::acquire()`, a varying number of background tasks are also calling `acquire()` and holding the acquired connection for 500µs each before releasing it back to the pool.
-The pool is created with `.min_connections(50).max_connections(50)` so we shouldn't be measuring anything but the actual overhead of `Pool`'s bookeeping.
+The pool is created with `.min_connections(50).max_connections(50)` so we shouldn't be measuring anything but the actual overhead of `Pool`'s bookkeeping.

 ### Running